The Nuneaton Academy is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Keeping active is a great way to improve your health and to blow off steam.
 You are allowed to exercise daily – even a quick walk around your local area will make a big difference.

 Coronavirus and mental health.
-Tips, advice and guidance from Young Minds on where to get support for your mental health during the Covid-19 pandemic.
+Tips, advice and guidance from Young Minds on where to get support for your mental health following the Covid-19 pandemic.

 Need to Talk?